 Maintaining the tyre balance on your vehicle is critical to receiving satisfactory service from your tyre investment.
 In addition to providing a smooth ride, balancing is a key component in tyre wear.
 These tips and advice will help you understand the importance of the balancing process and learn how to keep your tyres balanced throughout their tread life.

 If you notice any issues with your tyre balance (noise, bumpiness, vibration or otherwise) give us a call on (02) 9521 4488 to organise a check-up.
-We operate the latest computer balancing equipment and can have you driving smoothly in no time.

 The trend towards lighter vehicles

 The most compelling argument for precision balancing comes from an obvious fact; vehicles are being made lighter and lighter.
 The heavier cars of yesterday actually helped smooth-out the ride by damping many vibrations before they could be felt by the driver.
 The softer suspensions also had the same effect.

 The second factor is tyre technology.
 Generally, more responsive tyres with lower profiles (which send more road feedback to the driver) are being used in today's style and performance oriented market.
 By the way, lower profile tyres do provide lower rolling resistance, which helps fuel economy.
 As a result, the slightest imbalance (as little as half an ounce) can be felt in most modern vehicles.
 This is significantly less than the average of ten years ago.
 For those of you who have plus-sized your tyres and wheels, balancing is even more critical.

 The balancing act